 - Inability to take up physical activities

-In this, along with anti-diabetic herbal medicines, importance is given on the de-nourishment of fats and elimination of toxins by way of:
+In this, along with anti-diabetic herbal medicines, importance is given to the de-nourishment of fats and elimination of toxins through the following ways:

 - Various exercises

 - Fasting therapies – such as juice fasting, water fasting, etc.

 - Cleansing therapies – called panchakarma (five-fold therapies viz. emesis, purgation, oil enema, decoction enema, and nasal drops instillation)

 2. Santarpana (Replenishment) And Brumhana (Body Bulk Promotion)

 This therapy is recommended for lean diabetic patients (krusha pramehi).

 The typical characteristics of a lean diabetic patient who has lost body tissues and energy are as follows:

 - Loss of strength